jennifertramsu/jennifertramsu/README.md

 - Spatial concentration prediction of hygroscopic beads in MATLAB
 - Text-based console interactive story game based on Jack and the Beanstalk (hackathon)
 - Earth-Sun orbit simulation (hackathon)
+- A half-functional discord bot that spits out kaomojis at your command

 <!--
 **jennifertramsu/jennifertramsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.